dcm4che-dockerfiles/slapd-dcm4chee/README.md

 a fallback option for populating the Scheduled Station AE title in the Modality Worklist attributes when HL7 order messages are received by the archive.
 Default value is `SCHEDULEDSTATION`.

+### `STORESCP_DEVICE_NAME`

+Name of the device of external C-STORE SCP with limited Transfer Capabilities in default configuration.
+Default value is `storescp`.

+### `STORESCP_AE_TITLE`

+Application Entity title of external C-STORE SCP with limited Transfer Capabilities in default configuration.
+Default value is `STORESCP`.

+### `STORESCP_HOST`

+Device name of external C-STORE SCP with limited Transfer Capabilities in default configuration.
+Default value is `storescp`.

+### `STORESCP_PORT`

+Port number of external C-STORE SCP with limited Transfer Capabilities in default configuration.
+Default value is `11117`.

 ### `IID_PATIENT_URL`

 URL to launch external Image Display for a Patient. `{{patientID}}` will be replaced by the Patient ID formatted as